Klortho/dtd-diagram/README.md

   > JATS-archivearticle1.json
 ```

-And then, in the HTML file that invokes the diagram, set options to
+Then, in the HTML file that invokes the diagram, set options to
 load the correct DTD JSON file, and to
-cause documentation hyperlinks to go to the right place
+cause documentation hyperlinks to go to the right place.
 (see *examples/jats-1.1d3.html*):

 ```